AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-3.md

 ### Key Agreement

 The key agreement algorithm used to address these threat models will be Diffie Hellman.
 Diffie Hellman exchanges allow securely exchanging cryptographic keys over a public channel.
 Security of this exchange is based on discrete logarithms.
 Current NIST standards indicate that 2048-bit groups with 224-bit keys provide sufficient security for modern applications.
-This application will utilize the prime and generator values for the 2048-bit MODP Group as specified by RFC3526, available at https://www.ietf.org/rfc/rfc3526.txt, and quoted below.
+This application will utilize the prime and generator values for the 2048-bit MODP Group as specified by RFC3526[3] and quoted below.

 ```
    This prime is: 2^2048 - 2^1984 - 1 + 2^64 * { [2^1918 pi] + 124476 }